 - a.
 Present the Final Assessment Report - Including Policy Recommendations to the Department of Petroleum and Energy. - b.
-Provide a final draft of the Solar Energy Policy for PNG. - c.
-Provide a final draft of any associated regulation to assist with the implementation of the Solar Energy Policy. - d.
-Provide a final draft of an Operational Guideline to assist the Department of Petroleum and Energy implement the solar energy policy.
+Provide a final draft of the Hydro Energy Policy for PNG. - c.
+Provide a final draft of any associated regulation to assist with the implementation of the Hydro Energy Policy. - d.
+Provide a final draft of an Operational Guideline to assist the Department of Petroleum and Energy implement the policy.